top of page

 It can continue influencing your body long after you’ve finished your last cup.

-This guide is part of the broader HealthQuest learning system, where articles, tools, and structured courses work together to help you understand and apply health skills step by step.
-You can explore how the full system works on the 👉 HealthQuest learning hub.
+This guide is part of the broader HealthQuest learning system, where articles, tools, starter kits, and courses work together to help you build practical health skills step by step.
+You can explore the full HealthQuest learning ecosystem on the HealthQuest learning hub.

-🧠 How Does Caffeine Affect Sleep?
+How Does Caffeine Affect Sleep?

 Caffeine works by blocking adenosine—a chemical in your body that helps you feel sleepy.